ntrtd/d365-agent/docs/business_requirements.md

     *   The agent's interactions and decisions should be traceable through comprehensive logging and telemetry.
     *   Incorporate mechanisms for learning and improvement based on operational data and user feedback, potentially suggesting new capabilities or refinements.

-**Goal:** To create a suite of specialized AI agents (e.g., for Sales, Procurement, Finance, Asset Management, Field Service) that can automate and assist with a wide range of Dynamics 365 related business processes for both internal employees and external partners/customers.
-These agents will leverage the standardization and composability offered by MCP, often interacting via a shared infrastructure (like an MCP Hub), to integrate seamlessly with various data sources and tools within the Microsoft ecosystem and beyond.
+**Goal:** To create a suite of specialized AI-driven orchestration processes (e.g., for Sales, Procurement, Finance, Asset Management, Field Service) managed by Application Backends utilizing **Client Libraries** ([`d365-agent-mcpclient-ts`](https://github.com/ntrtd/d365-agent-mcpclient-ts) / [`d365-agent-mcpclient-dotnet`](https://github.com/ntrtd/d365-agent-mcpclient-dotnet)).
+These processes automate and assist with Dynamics 365 tasks for both internal and external users.
+They leverage the standardization and composability offered by MCP, interacting via a deployed **MCP Server** ([`d365-agent-mcpserver-ts`](https://github.com/ntrtd/d365-agent-mcpserver-ts) / [`d365-agent-mcpserver-dotnet`](https://github.com/ntrtd/d365-agent-mcpserver-dotnet)) to integrate seamlessly with various data sources and tools.